cincaiAndroid/cincaiAndroid/README.md

 Performance tweaks + debloated software keep the phone smooth

 Users have choice: stock UI with vendor bloat or clean lightweight builds like Lineage/Cincai

+Click on the _How to BUILD_ below to get the full list of packages needed.
+- [**How to BUILD**](https://github.com/cincaiAndroid/android/blob/cc-1/README.mkdn) — How to prepare working environment